pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/layout/grid.md

   </div>
 </div>
 {% endcapture %}
-{% include example.html content=example %}
+{% _includes example.html content=example %}
 </div>

 ## Responsive classes

-Bootstrap's grid includes five tiers of predefined classes for building complex responsive layouts.
+Bootstrap's grid _includess five tiers of predefined classes for building complex responsive layouts.
 Customize the size of your columns on extra small, small, medium, large, or extra large devices however you see fit.

 ### All breakpoints